Broad-tailed grassbird: Taxonomy and systematics

 The species has in former times included the African Schoenicola brevirostris, which was originally called Catriscus apicalis and later Schoenicola platyura brevirostris.
-The Indian species was first described by Jerdon who found the bird at the base of the Gudalur ghat in the foothills of the Nilgiris.
+The Indian species was first described by Thomas C. Jerdon who found the bird at the base of the Gudalur ghat in the foothills of the Nilgiris.
 The bill is short and strong with the culmen slightly curved, and there are two rictal bristles.
 The tarsus is somewhat long for the proportions.
 The populations north and south of the Palghat gap are said to differ in plumage shade: the northern form being larger, paler and greyer above with the flanks sandy-brown; the southern form is dark rufous brown above and more whitish below with bright buff on the breast and flanks.
 This plumage variation was earlier believed to be seasonal.
-Molecular phylogeny studies place the genus in the warbler subfamily Megalurinae (along with Megalurus, Chaetornis and Graminicola).
+Molecular phylogeny studies place the genus in the warbler subfamily Megalurinae along with Megalurus, Chaetornis and Graminicola.
 A study of the group shows that the African S. brevirostris and S. platyurus are not closely related and that S. platyurus is a sister of Chaetornis striata.

 Distribution

-The broad-tailed grassbird is restricted to grassy moist highlands, principally in the Western Ghats of southern India mainly south of Karnataka but with some records from Pune, Lonavala and Nasik.
+The broad-tailed grassbird is restricted to grassy moist highlands, principally in the Western Ghats of southern India mainly south of Karnataka but with some records from Pune, Lonavala and Nashik.
 A specimen was collected by S. A. Hussain at Point Calimere that suggests that the bird may be involved in local movements or migrations, possibly into Sri Lanka.
-Suggestions that it may occur in Sri Lanka are as yet not well supported; there is an old specimen (collected by H. Cumming, who has been considered unreliable, and doubtfully identified by Colonel Legge) and two unconfirmed sight records from Gammaduwa, Matale Hills, and Waitalawa, Rangala Hills.
-The species has not been reported from the Biligirirangan Hills.
+Suggestions that it may occur in Sri Lanka are as yet not well supported; there is an old specimen and doubtfully identified by Colonel Legge and two unconfirmed sight records from Gammaduwa, Matale Hills, and Waitalawa, Rangala Hills.